playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

   Your browser does not support the video tag.
 </video>

-ESM Scripts, built around ES Modules, offer a more expressive, flexible, and modern approach to creating interactive PlayCanvas projects than Classic Scripts.
+ESM Scripts, leveraging the power of ES Modules, provide a significant improvement over Classic Scripts, offering a more expressive, flexible, and modern approach to creating interactive PlayCanvas projects.
 They introduce a modular structure that enhances code organization and maintainability.
 By allowing you to [import and export code](#importing-modules) across modules, ESM Scripts lead to cleaner, more readable code.
 Compared to classic scripts, ESM Scripts support static imports, improving performance through more efficient [bundling](#bundling) and dead code-removal.

 You can learn more about ES Modules and their features on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).